-Squamish Search and Rescue has been very busy this summer – that is not a good thing.
+Squamish Search and Rescue seems to almost always be busy – this is not a good thing.
 If you are heading into the backcountry it’s important to be prepared, make a plan and stick to it.
-Here’s how you can keep safe and stay safe:

 A few more tips to leave you with: